 The Schottenstein Center Ticket Office is located in the Southeast Rotunda – accessible by entering through the Northeast rotunda (nearest Olentangy River Road).
-For the latest event information, CALL 1-800 ARENA-01 or (614) 292-3231.
+For the latest event information, CALL 614-688-3939 during office hours or check out schottensteincenter.com.

-*except for OSU athletics events, on-sales AND event nights
+Saturday-Sunday - Closed except for OSU athletics events, on-sales AND special events.

-The Ticket Office will be closed for all OSU University Holidays.
-For specific holiday hours please call 1-800-GO-BUCKS or visit www.ohiostatebuckeyes.com/tickets
+The Ticket Office is closed for all OSU University Holidays.
+For specific holiday hours call 1-800-GO-BUCKS.
+We do not sell tickets over the phone.

 - OSU Football games - open 4 hours prior to kickoff through halftime